-The Rotunda offers women a supportive counselling service.
+The Rotunda offers women a supportive perinatal mental health service.
 Talking helps women to develop a sense of perspective about the situation and allows them to think about what steps they can take to get back a sense of control in their life.
-We have a dedicated midwife who is happy to offer support and information to any woman who needs it during their pregnancy and after the baby's birth.
+We have dedicated midwives who are happy to offer support and information to any woman who needs it during their pregnancy and after the baby's birth.

-To make an appointment with the mental health support midwife, telephone o1 817 2541 or o1 873 0632.
-Excellent information on mental health in pregnancy and postnatal mental health is available on the Royal College of

-Psychiatrists website: www.rcpsych.ac.uk
+- To make an appointment with the mental health support midwife, telephone on 817 2541 or 087 671 4086.
+Excellent information on mental health in pregnancy and postnatal mental health is available on the Royal College of - Psychiatrists website: www.rcpsych.ac.uk